PipedreamHQ/docs/docs/README.md

 # Documentation

 Welcome to Pipedream!
-We want to make it easy for you to ingest, transform and route data.
+We want to make it easy for you to ingest, transform and route data for free.

 **Like our product, these docs are a work in progress.
 If you can't find the answer you're looking for, please [reach out to our team](/support/) — we're more than happy to help**.